lucyjanetetlow/cdcssg.github.io/_posts/2014-04-26-our-story-sparkes-family.md

 We still live one day at a time, we take nothing for granted and we celebrate each achievement as it comes.

 Poppy has taught us a lot; in the face of massive adversity she is placid, gentle, calm and content.
-We are so thankful for the other families who have children with Cri Du Chat.
+We are so thankful for the other families who have children with Cri du Chat.
 Without them we would have felt so much more isolated and vulnerable.
 The Facebook page has been an invaluable resource for immediate help when struggling with a specific issue, whether that has been Poppy’s medication, medical care or guidance on day to day living.
 It is great to feel welcomed, loved, supported and not judged.

-We attended the Cri Du Chat Support Group 2013 annual conference in Chester.
+We attended the Cri du Chat Support Group 2013 annual conference in Chester.
 We are so glad we were able to go.
 The best bit about the weekend was meeting, face to face, other families and children who had been through similar circumstances and who understood what we were currently going through.

 Harry has hardly had a mention!
 He has had his own ups and downs and is an amazing big brother to Poppy.